 Thermal Baths Budapest

-The Budapest thermal springs were, at some point in history, the most important reason for conquerors to claim the city.
-They started building bathhouses on top of the healing hot springs and enjoyed all the health effects of these thermal springs.
+The Budapest thermal springs were, at some point in history, the most important reason for conquerers to claim the city.
+They started building bath houses on top of the healing hot springs and enjoyed all the healthy effects of these thermal springs.

 Hungarian Parliament Budapest